(4 minute read; 702 words – 5 of 7)

 “Faith comes by hearing, and hearing by the word of God.” — (Romans 10:17)

 You are not saved because you repent.
-You are saved by putting your faith and trust in Jesus because of what He did for you on the cross.
-Christ’s death is the only basis for anyone’s salvation.
+You are saved by putting your faith and trust in Jesus because of what He did for you.
+Christ’s death on the cross is the only basis for anyone’s salvation.

 However, repentance is still absolutely necessary.
-While it does not earn salvation, it is the required response of a heart that truly turns to God.
+While it is not work that earns salvation, it is the required response of a heart that truly turns to God.

-You have a change of heart, with a Godly sorrow for sin—not just for the act of sin, but for the separation it caused from God, which leads to “a change of mind that includes a decisive turning from sin to God” in order to restore your relationship with Him.
+You have a change of heart, with a Godly sorrow for sin—not just for the act of sin, but for the separation it caused from God, which leads to “a change of mind that includes a decisive 180 degree turning from sin to God” in order to reconcile your relationship to Him.
 This leads to saving faith and trust in Jesus Christ for who He is and what He has done for you.

 Faith is the belief, trust, and complete confidence—with absolute certainty— who Jesus is: the one true, sovereign God, with all authority in heaven and on earth and what Jesus has done: He died on the cross to pay the penalty for sin and was raised from the dead to give eternal life to all who repent and put their faith and trust in Him.